yandex-cloud/docs/en/managed-kubernetes/concepts/service.md

 # Service

 Each pod in the {{ k8s }} cluster is assigned an internal IP address.
 Since pods are created and deleted and their IP addresses change, it doesn't make sense to use IP addresses for pods directly.
-Use a _service_ to get permanent access to the pods and stop using internal IP addresses.
+Use _service_ to get permanent access to the pods and abandon internal IP addresses.

-_A service_ is a [{{ k8s }} API object (Service)](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1) designed to provide access to an app running as a set of pods in a {{ k8s }} cluster.
+A _service_ is a [{{ k8s }} API object (Service)](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/service-v1) designed to provide access to an app running as a set of pods in a {{ k8s }} cluster.

 If you use a service, you get a permanent IP address that exists throughout the service lifecycle, even if pods change their IP addresses.
 It also provides load balancing.
 Clients send requests to a single IP address, and their requests are balanced between the pods belonging to the service.